nikitavoloboev/data/productivity/flow/Rules.md

 ## GitHub README
 - Use HTML for rendering images as I have more control on the size and things.
-- Add appropriate _quote_ to briefly describe the repo (often is the same as description but with links)
+- Add appropriate _quote_ to briefly describe the repo (often is the same as description but with links).
 	- Don't repeat what is said in the quote in the description underneath the quote.
-- If the readme is long enough, add a `Contents` table
+- If the readme is long enough, add a `Contents` table.
 - Don't add anything that is not needed and focus on the content.
 - Add image or logo if possible to visually show the workflow / library in action.
 - Don't link to Imgur images as links, render them in the GitHub README itself.
 - In screenshots of Alfred prompts and other prompts, show the cursor.
-- Add `Related` section to most repos linking to similar projects either of my own or of other
+- Add `Related` section to most repos linking to similar projects either of my own or of other.
 	- Not all projects need this.
 - Don't add Thank You clause in `idea` stage projects.
 - If the project has many ways to contribute, create a `contributing.md` file and link to it.